pandas-dev/pandas/doc/source/indexing.rst

    df2[criterion & (df2['b'] == 'x')]

-Note, with the choice methods :ref:`Label indexing <indexing.label>`, :ref:`Integer indexing <indexing.integer>`,
+Note, with the choice methods :ref:`Selection by Label <indexing.label>`, :ref:`Selection by Position <indexing.integer>`,
-and :ref:`Advanced indexing <indexing.advanced>` may select along more than one axis using boolean vectors combined with other indexing expressions.
+and :ref:`Advanced Indexing <indexing.advanced>` may select along more than one axis using boolean vectors combined with other indexing expressions.

 Where and Masking